wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.IV.8

 <p class=fip id=p8>
-8.&emsp;Have you really considered how many opportunities you have had to gladden yourself, and how many of them you have refused?
+8. Have you really considered how many opportunities you have had to gladden yourself, and how many of them you have refused?
 <sup>2</sup>There is no limit to the power of a Son of God, but he can limit the expression of his power as much as he chooses.
 <sup>3</sup>Your mind and mine can unite in shining your ego away, releasing the strength of God into everything you think and do.
 <sup>4</sup>Do not settle for anything less than this, and refuse to accept anything but this as your goal.